 sfc scan now windows command powershell

-3. The command will identify and repair corrupted or missing system files.
+3. The command will identify and repair corrupted files.
 When the scan is complete, close PowerShell and try opening the Command Prompt.

 4. Create a System Restore Point